mnestratov/diagrams/vinfra_cli.md

 **--secret-params \<param=value\>[,\<param2=value2\>] [--params \<param3=value3\>] ...**
 A comma-separated list of secret parameters in the format `key=value`.
 This option can be used multiple times.

-**--nfs-mount-options \<opts\>**
-A comma-separated list of mount options for compute storages that use the generic NFS driver, with additional flags separated by spaces.
-Refer to 'mount(8)' and 'nfs(5)'.
-Example: `nfsvers=4,minorversion=0,timeo=150,retrans=3 -m -s` Note that if nfs_shares_config is used, these mount options are applied to every share listed in the config file, unless overwritten in config file.

 **--enable**
 Enable the compute storage

 **--disable**
 Disable the compute storage

-**--pure**
-Shortcut for adding a storage that uses the PureStorage driver

-**--nfs**
-Shortcut for adding a storage that uses the generic NFS driver

 ### Command run options: